VIPQualityPost/ayab-desktop-m1/README.md

     pyenv virtualenv 3.5.3 venv
     pyenv activate venv

-(If the pyenv commands don't work out, you probably have to add
+(If the pyenv commands don't work out, you may have to add

     eval "$(pyenv init -)"
     eval "$(pyenv virtualenv-init -)"

-to your ~/.bash_profile)
+to your ~/.bash_profile if using bash terminal or ~/.zshrc if using zsh terminal.)

 Then install the remaining prerequisites with